linux4sam/egt/docs/src/draw.md

 back buffer for the screen.
 This is an internal buffer in memory.
 This back buffer is continuously updated in place by redrawing damaged rectangles using the widgets that cover it.
-When all of the rectangles have been drawn in a single iteration of the EventLoop, only the damaged region of that back buffer is then copied to a display buffer.
+When all of the rectangles have been drawn in a single iteration of the egt::EventLoop, only the damaged region of that back buffer is then copied to a display buffer.
 The screen may actually have more than one buffer in order to handle double or triple buffering.
 So, when switching between these buffers, the screen has to manage damaged regions for each of the buffers.

 This means there are two flows up and down the widget hierarchy.
 One is propagation of the damaged rectangles, and the other is propagation of redrawing